-Description of Tuesday, September 1st: Full Day
+Description of Tuesday, August 29: Full Day

 On this day we focus on the transition back home from prison.
 The first session in the morning ("What is it like when you get out of prison?"), you will be put in the shoes of someone returning from prison to get a better sense of the complex challenges one can face.
 The early afternoon will give us time to explore "Transitioning Back to Society" through the video and readings that you will have read before class, as well as a panel of formerly incarcerated people and "reentry organizations" who play a critical role in helping with some of the challenges.
 We will also consider some of the unique challenges that women face.
 The pre-readings in this session focus on how these organizations work to help someone returning from prison get a job.
 The third session will serve as a transition to our last day with a discussion of employment and entrepreneurship for formerly incarcerated people.
-We will also discuss some of the research Kylie (the TA) and I are doing on how a criminal record influences entrepreneurship.
+We will also discuss some of the research Kylie Hwang and I have done on how a criminal record influences entrepreneurship.

-Description of Wednesday, September 2nd: Half Day
+Description of Wednesday, August 30: Half Day